3MT Competition

 Eligibility

 Currently enrolled Texas A&M University-San Antonio master's and doctoral students, in all disciplines, who are engaged in original research are eligible to participate in 3MT™.
 Presentations must focus on research students are conducting or have conducted during their current degree program, either by the student individually or as a part of a research team.
 The research must be at a stage where findings, preliminary conclusions, and broader impacts can be discussed.
-Students must be currently enrolled in graduate-level coursework or graduate-level research or thesis/dissertation hours.
+Students must be currently enrolled in graduate-level coursework, graduate-level research, or thesis/dissertation hours.
 Students must submit their presentation topic at the time they register to compete.

 Rules

-• A single static PowerPoint slide is permitted.
+- A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.
 The slide is to be presented from the beginning of the oration.

-• No additional electronic media (e.g., sound and video files) are permitted.
+- No additional electronic media (e.g., sound and video files) are permitted.

-• No additional props (e.g., costumes, musical instruments, laboratory equipment) are permitted.
+- No additional props (e.g., costumes, musical instruments, laboratory equipment) are permitted.

-• Presentations are limited to 3 minutes maximum and competitors exceeding 3 minutes are disqualified.
+- Presentations are limited to 3 minutes maximum, and competitors exceeding 3 minutes are disqualified.

-• Presentations are to be spoken word (e.g. no poems, raps, or songs).
+- Presentations are to be spoken word (e.g., no poems, raps, or songs).

-• Presentations are to commence from the stage.
+- Presentations are to commence from the stage.

-• Presentations are considered to have commenced when a presenter starts their presentation through either movement or speech.
+- Presentations are considered to have commenced when a presenter starts their presentation through either movement or speech.

-• The decision of the judging panel is final.
+- The decision of the judging panel is final.

 Judging Criteria

-At every level of the competition each competitor will be assessed on the judging criteria listed below.
-Each criterion is equally weighted and has an emphasis on audience.
+At every level of the competition, each competitor will be assessed on the judging criteria listed below.
+Each criterion is equally weighted and emphasizes the audience.

 Comprehension and Content

-• Did the presentation provide an understanding of the background to the research question being addressed and its significance?
+- Did the presentation provide an understanding of the background to the research question being addressed and its significance?

-• Did the presentation clearly describe the key results of the research including conclusions and outcomes?
+- Did the presentation clearly describe the key results of the research, including conclusions and outcomes?

-• Did the presentation follow a clear and logical sequence?
+- Did the presentation follow a clear and logical sequence?

-• Was the thesis topic, key results and research significance and outcomes communicated in language appropriate to a non-specialist audience?
+- Was the thesis topic, key results, research significance, and outcomes communicated in language appropriate to a non-specialist audience?

-• Did the speaker avoid scientific jargon, explain terminology and provide adequate background information to illustrate points?
+- Did the speaker avoid scientific jargon, explain terminology, and provide adequate background information to illustrate points?

-• Did the presenter spend adequate time on each element of their presentation – or did they elaborate for too long on one aspect or was the presentation rushed?
+- Did the presenter spend adequate time on each element of their presentation, elaborate for too long on one aspect, or rush the presentation?

 Engagement and Communication

-• Did the oration make the audience want to know more?
+- Did the oration make the audience want to know more?
 Was the presenter careful not to trivialize or generalize their research?

-• Did the presenter convey enthusiasm for their research?
+- Did the presenter convey enthusiasm for their research?

-• Did the presenter capture and maintain their audience’s attention?
+- Did the presenter capture and maintain their audience’s attention?

-• Did the speaker have sufficient stage presence, eye contact and vocal range; maintain a steady pace, and have a confident stance?
+- Did the speaker have sufficient stage presence, eye contact, and vocal range, maintain a steady pace, and take a confident stance?

-• Did the PowerPoint slide enhance the presentation – was it clear, legible, and concise?
+- Did the PowerPoint slide enhance the presentation – was it clear, legible, and concise?

 Each judge assigns competitors a score of 1 through 7 for each of the criteria.
-Once presentations are over, the judges’ scores are combined and the student with the highest points tally is declared the winner.
+Once presentations are over, the judges’ scores are combined, and the student with the highest points tally is declared the winner.
 Additionally, the audience casts their own ballots to select a winner for the People’s Choice Award (which is not awarded during the preliminary)

-Prize Money Awarded at the 3MT final
+| Prize Money Awarded at the 3MT final | |

-Winner $1000
+| Winner | $1000 |

-Runner-Up $500
+| Runner-Up | $500 |

-People's Choice $500
+| People's Choice | $500 |

 The winner and runner-up are both eligible to receive the People’s Choice award.
 Prize money is deposited into each competitor’s student account.